jplindstrom/emacs-org-transform-tree-table/README.md

 When converting from an org table, point must be on a table.

 When converting CSV, convert the buffer.

+Values escaped from any tree->table transformation are unescaped (see above)

 ## Tiny example